KiandaBPM/docs/content/docs/low-code/pwa.md

 ## What's next ![Idea icon](/images/18.png)

-To continue with low-code development, you can view [Why choose low-code development?](/docs/low-code/why-choose-lowcode).
+To continue with low-code development, return to [Low-code development](/docs/low-code/).
 If you would like to learn more about ‘no-code versus low-code’ in general, see [What is no-code?](/docs/getting-started/welcome/no-code/) and [What is low-code?](/docs/getting-started/welcome/low-code/).